AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 5 allowlist entries for `ExifRead` when running stubtest in CI.
+Typeshed currently has 6 allowlist entries for `ExifRead` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*

-All files in this stubs package are excluded from the stricter pyright settings in typeshed's CI.
+All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `ExifRead`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 42
+    - Annotated parameters: 72
-    - Unannotated parameters: 27
+    - Unannotated parameters: 0
-    - Explicit `Any` parameters: 0
+    - Explicit `Any` parameters: 2
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 4
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 32
+    - Annotated returns: 52
-    - Unannotated returns: 16
+    - Unannotated returns: 0
-    - Explicit `Any` returns: 0
+    - Explicit `Any` returns: 1
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 6
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
-    - Annotated variables: 81
+    - Annotated variables: 82
-    - Explicit `Any` variables: 0
+    - Explicit `Any` variables: 2
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 52
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 2

 <hr>